codinggambit/my_polite_inquiries/_posts/IOT/2022-02-15-my-new-blog-post.md

 OPC UA and RAIN can be used together in industrial automation and control systems that utilize both RFID and machine-to-machine communication.
 In such systems, OPC UA can be used to provide secure and reliable communication between machines, while RAIN can be used to ensure the privacy and security of data transmitted through RFID tags.

-OPC UA (Open Platform Communications Unified Architecture) is widely used in a variety of industrial and commercial applications, including:
+OPC UA is widely used in a variety of industrial and commercial applications, including:

     Industrial automation: OPC UA is used in a range of industrial automation applications, such as process control, manufacturing, and energy management, among others.
 It provides a secure and reliable communication infrastructure for exchanging data and controlling machines and systems in real-time.